$158.57 Million in Sales Expected for First Watch Restaurant Group Inc (NASDAQ:FWRG) This Quarter

-Brokerages forecast that First Watch Restaurant Group Inc (NASDAQ:FWRG) will report $158.57 million in sales for the current fiscal quarter, Zacks reports.
-Three analysts have provided estimates for First Watch Restaurant Group’s earnings, with the lowest sales estimate coming in at $154.00 million and the highest estimate coming in at $166.90 million.
-The company is expected to announce its next quarterly earnings results on Monday, February 14th.
+Equities analysts expect that First Watch Restaurant Group Inc (NASDAQ:FWRG) will post sales of $158.57 million for the current quarter, according to Zacks.
+Three analysts have issued estimates for First Watch Restaurant Group’s earnings, with the highest sales estimate coming in at $166.90 million and the lowest estimate coming in at $154.00 million.
+The firm is scheduled to announce its next quarterly earnings report on Monday, February 14th.

-On average, analysts expect that First Watch Restaurant Group will report full-year sales of $597.16 million for the current fiscal year, with estimates ranging from $592.60 million to $605.50 million.
-For the next fiscal year, analysts anticipate that the firm will report sales of $677.63 million, with estimates ranging from $676.50 million to $678.70 million.
-Zacks’ sales averages are a mean average based on a survey of sell-side research analysts that cover First Watch Restaurant Group.
+On average, analysts expect that First Watch Restaurant Group will report full year sales of $597.16 million for the current year, with estimates ranging from $592.60 million to $605.50 million.
+For the next year, analysts anticipate that the business will post sales of $677.63 million, with estimates ranging from $676.50 million to $678.70 million.
+Zacks Investment Research’s sales calculations are a mean average based on a survey of research analysts that cover First Watch Restaurant Group.

-First Watch Restaurant Group (NASDAQ:FWRG) last released its earnings results on Monday, November 8th.
-The company reported $0.02 earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.01) by $0.03.
+First Watch Restaurant Group (NASDAQ:FWRG) last announced its quarterly earnings data on Monday, November 8th.
+The company reported $0.02 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.01) by $0.03.

 First Watch Restaurant Group Inc is a daytime dining restaurant concept serving made-to-order breakfast, brunch and lunch using fresh ingredients.
 It offers pancakes, omelets, sandwiches and salads, alongside specialty items like the Quinoa Power Bowl(R), Avocado Toast and the Chickichanga.
 First Watch Restaurant Group Inc is based in BRADENTON, Fla.